alexbosworth/balanceofsatoshis/README.md

 # See an accounting formatted list of various types of transactions
 bos accounting "category"

-# Set autopilot on or off.
-With heuristic externalscore, set guided autopilot
-bos autopilot "on"

 # See total balance, including pending funds, excluding future commit fees
 bos balance
 # 1337